-In fact, in Spain, the eastern part, that is, the Mediterranean coast, is also called the Levante.
-In other words, the coast that makes up the eastern part of the Iberian Peninsula and "faces" the sunrise.
-In culinary terms, however, Spain does not belong to the Levante cuisine.
-However, the mezze principle is familiar from Spanish cuisine - there it is called tapas.
+In fact, in Spain, the eastern part, that is, the Mediterranean coast, is also called Levante.
+That is, the coast that makes up the eastern part of the Iberian Peninsula and "faces" the sunrise.
+Culinary, however, Spain does not belong to the Levant cuisine.
+However, from the Spanish cuisine we know the mezze principle - there it is called tapas.

 What makes the region special?

 It may sound a bit strange when I say it like this now, but for me the Levant equals joy of life.
 Joy in the sunny, warm weather.
 The Mediterranean Sea and the great beaches.
 The super varied landscapes from the flat coast to the high, snow-capped mountains.